 This is one of the core strategic questions that the superintendent will ask when considering a designation assessment application and when conducting a designation assessment.
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, PIBC would seek to fully articulate the risk to the public and environment from incompetent, unethical, or impaired planning practice.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, PIBC would seek to fully articulate the risk to the public and environment from incompetent, unethical, or impaired planning practice.

-35. What are some potential financial impacts to PIBC should it transition to the PGA?

-Should the planning profession ultimately seek regulation under the PGA, it can be expected that PIBC staff time would be allocated to analyzing transition options; engaging with OSPG, members, and other stakeholders; and, standing up new organizational structures to comply with governance and operational requirements.
+- 35. What are some potential financial impacts to PIBC should it transition to the PGA?
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, it can be expected that PIBC staff time would be allocated to analyzing transition options; engaging with OSPG, members, and other stakeholders; and, standing up new organizational structures to comply with governance and operational requirements.
 Consultant support (e.g. legal) may also be required.
 Operationally, there may be additional resources required to tend to meeting administration, document review, and reporting obligations.
-Whether these resources will result in net additional costs or simply a reallocation from other activities that will require further analysis by PIBC and discussions with the OSPG.

-36. What are some potential financial impacts to employers should PIBC transition to the PGA?
+Whether these resources will result in net additional costs or simply a reallocation from other activities that will require further analysis by PIBC and discussions with the OSPG. - 36.
+What are some potential financial impacts to employers should PIBC transition to the PGA?
 A transition to the PGA could potentially result in some increase in registrants and/or registration fees.
 In contrast to some other professions, a large proportion of planners are employed in the public sector.
 Local governments, for example, could experience some additional financial impacts should they cover the registrant fees of their planning staff.
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, PIBC would seek to understand the potential financial impacts on public, private, and non-profit employers.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, PIBC would seek to understand the potential financial impacts on public, private, and non-profit employers.